We may earn a commission when you click on the affiliate links in this post.

 - To make your hot pepper jelly green (like the store-bought kind), just add a few drops of green food coloring to the mixture while boiling.

 - Experiment with different types of peppers for unique flavors.
-For instance, you can mix in other hot peppers or use bell peppers for a milder version.
+For instance, you can mix in other hot peppers like Fresno, serrano, or even habanero (if you like it really spicy) or use Anaheim or poblano peppers for a milder version.

-Ways to Serve Jalapeño Jelly
+Ways to Serve Pepper Jelly

 I love pouring this jalapeño pepper jelly over a block of cream cheese and serving it as an appetizer.
 It is so simple and always a huge hit.
 The smooth, tangy cream cheese combined with the sweet pepper and salty crackers is a winning combination that everyone will love!
 It takes 30 seconds to throw together (if that) and it will be polished just as quickly!
 Once you start to dip, you won’t be able to stop!

-There are so many ways you can enjoy this delicious jalapeño jelly.
+There are so many other ways you can enjoy this delicious jalapeño jelly.
 Use it as a glaze over your favorite grilled meats or veggies, just brush it over chicken, steak, pork, fish, kabobs, or veggies as they are being grilled.
 You won’t be sorry!
 Here are some delicious uses for jalapeño jelly:

 - Glaze for Meats or BBQ: Brush jalapeño jelly over grilled or roasted meats like chicken, pork, or salmon for a deliciously sticky glaze that adds a burst of flavor.
 You can also mix it with your favorite BBQ sauce to give it a new flavor twist.